 Please note that you may be charged for any remedial work if it is discovered that dampness within the property is due to your lifestyle rather than any underlying building problem,

 It is your responsibility to reduce the impact of frost damage and burst pipes in your property.
 You can do this by following these simple steps:

 - Setting your thermostat on your heating to at least 10 degrees centigrade.

 - Keeping internal doors open to help with air circulation.

-If you do have burst or frozen pipes please turn off the water at the stopcock and the mains electricity in case water comes into contact with the wiring, lights, or appliances.
+If you have burst or frozen pipes, please turn off the water at the stopcock and the electricity at the main switch if water comes into contact with the wiring, lights, or appliances.
 You should also turn off the water heater, if fitted, and turn on all the taps to drain down the system.
-Please contact your Property Manager or your “out of hours emergency number” and let any neighbours know who might also be affected.
+Please contact your Property Manager or your "out of hours emergency number" and let any neighbours know who might also be affected.

 Pets must always be kept under proper control.
-If complaints or concerns are raised by neighbours about the behaviour of pets we may cancel our permission to have a pet in the property.
-No more than two medium sized dogs can be kept in a property at any one time.
+If neighbours raise complaints or concerns about pets' behaviour, we may cancel our permission to have a pet in the property.
+No more than two medium-sized dogs can be kept in a property at any one time.